Privacy policy

 4. Heidi Health

-This data processor does the following activities for us: We use Heidi Health to transcribe and summarise client sessions using AI.
+This data processor does the following activities for us: We use Heidi Health to transcribe and summarise client sessions.

 5. Zanda

 This data processor does the following activities for us: We use Zanda as practice management software.
-This includes video calls and transcribing and summarising client sessions using AI.
+This includes video calls.
+Token (passed through Zanda), minimal client identifier for routing.
+Provide the technical integration between our site and Stripe.

 6. Payhip